 How to make blue cheese

-On the shelves in the store, in the cheese section, you can find various varieties of cheeses with red, white or bluish mold...
-It seems that there is no way to do it yourself.
+On the shelves of the store in the cheese section you can find various varieties of cheeses with red, white or bluish mold.
+There seems to be no way to do it yourself.
 But this is not so, this type of cheese can be prepared at home, observing all the rules, conditions and sterility.

 Ingredients for blue cheese

-Most often, moldy cheeses are made from natural cow, goat or sheep milk...
-A special bacterium is grown for mold growth.
+Most often, blue cheeses are made from natural cow, goat or sheep milk.
+To grow mold, a special bacterium is grown.
 For white mold, the bacterium Penicillium Camemberti is used.
-It only covers the surface of the cheese, without spreading inward.
+It covers only the surface of the cheese, without spreading inside.

-Blue or greenish mildew - bacteria Penicillium roqueforti - used for Roquefort and Dor Blue varieties.
-It grows not only on the surface, but also inside the cheeses, creating a marble pattern, a spicy, tangy mushroom flavor.
+A blue or greenish mold - the bacterium Penicillium roqueforti - is used for Roquefort and Dor Blue varieties.
+It grows not only on the surface, but also inside the cheeses, creating a marble pattern and a spicy, islandy, mushroom flavor.

-Cheese with red mold is not for everybody, as they have a rather specific aroma of "unwashed feet".
-They use the bacterium Brevibacterium linens, it only covers the crust of the cheese.
+Cheeses with red mold are not for everyone, as they have a rather specific aroma of “unwashed feet”.
+They use the bacterium Brevibacterium linens, which only covers the crust of the cheese.

 Cheeses with noble mold are soft and hard.
-White cheeses are made by curdling fatty milk, then it is salted and sent to the basement with moldy fungi.
-The walls of the basement are covered with these bacteria.
+White cheeses are made by curdling full-fat milk, then it is salted and sent to the cellar with moldy fungi.
+These bacteria cover the basement walls.

-Blue cheeses are cooked same curdling, after which the mixture is put into the mold.
-After a long time, whey drains from the mass.
-When the product dries up, it is rubbed with salt and stuffed with a special kind of fungus.
-Then they leave for mold to ripen.
+Blue cheeses are prepared also curdling, after which the mixture is poured into the mold.
+After a long time, the whey drains from the mass.
+When the product dries, it is rubbed with salt and stuffed with a special type of fungus.
+Then the mold is left to mature.

-When the red cheese ripens, it is washed with brine so that it is not covered with common mold.
-Then the product undergoes a special treatment with fungi, after which a red blurred crust appears.
+When red cheese is ripening, it is washed with brine so that it does not become covered with ordinary mold.
+Then the product is subjected to special treatment with fungi, after which a red, blurry crust appears.

-- four liters of homemade milk, or store, but with a short shelf life;
+- four liters of homemade milk, or store-bought, but with a short shelf life;

 - salt;